OpenAI: Copyright

+In December 2023, The New York Times chose to sue OpenAI and Microsoft for copyright infringement over the use of their content to train AI models.

 In February 2024, The Intercept as well as Raw Story and Alternate Media Inc. filed lawsuit against OpenAI on copyright litigation ground.
 The lawsuit is said to have charted a new legal strategy for digital-only publishers to sue OpenAI.

 On April 30, 2024, eight newspapers filed a lawsuit in the Southern District of New York against OpenAI and Microsoft, claiming illegal harvesting of their copyrighted articles.
 The suing publications included The Mercury News, The Denver Post, The Orange County Register, St. Paul Pioneer Press, Chicago Tribune, Orlando Sentinel, Sun Sentinel, and New York Daily News.